Bank App Investment Feature

 Design Challenges

-Presenting rich financial content without cognitive overload
+Presenting rich financial content without cognitive overload.

-Designing for trust while nudging behavioural change
+Designing for trust while nudging behavioural change.

 Solutions